-CSE student Sam Newell worked with Red Fox Innovations to coordinate manufacturing of the student-designed gowns.
+CSE student Sam Newell working with Red Fox Innovations President Jon Boor Boor to coordinate manufacturing of the student-designed gowns.
 Photo credit: Steven Saliterman

 Biomedical engineering senior Sam Newell was in charge of the manufacturing side of the project.
 He said one of their biggest challenges was finding a company that could produce gowns quickly and at a low price, especially since many local businesses are already hard at work producing masks and other PPE.